microsoft/service-fabric-observer/Documentation/Observers.md

 **OSObserver**\
 This observer records basic OS properties for use during mitigations, RCAs.
-It will only run occasionally given the metrics are generally static.\
+It submits an Infinite OK SF Health Report that is visible in SFX at the node level.
 \
+\
 **Input**: This observer does not take input.\
-**Output**: Log text(Error/Warning), Service Fabric Health Report (Error/Warning)
+**Output**: Log text(Error/Warning), Service Fabric Health Report (Ok/Error/Warning)

-The output of OSObserver is stored in the local log file, fabric\_observers.log.
-The only Fabric health report generated by this observer is an Error when OS Status is not "OK" (which means something is wrong at the OS level and this means trouble...).
-As stated above, only OS status, last boot time, and patches/hotfixes are reported (logged) during each run iteration.
+The output of OSObserver is stored in the local log file.
+The only Fabric health reports generated by this observer is an Error when OS Status is not "OK" (which means something is wrong at the OS level and this means trouble...) and long-lived Ok Health Report that contains the information it collected.

 Example output:

-Last updated on 8/5/2019 17:26:18 UTC
+Last updated on 8/29/2019 17:26:18 UTC

 OS Info: